FTP SOFTWARE DETAILS

 WS_FTP

 Upon opening WS_FTP the Session Properties window will pop up.
-If you have entered the information prior to this session, simply choose the Profile Name of the site you wish to use.
+If you have entered the information before this session, simply choose the Profile Name of the site you wish to use.
 If you have not already entered the site you are uploading to, click the New button to clear the fields and then enter the following:

 Profile Name: Enter your domain name here